tdurgasaranya/activity09-bootstrapping/bootstrapping/README.md

 Adding to your previous code chunk, add the following:

-- A pair of red lines that correspond to the traditional method’s 95% confidence intervals
+- A pair of vertical orange lines that correspond to the traditional method’s 95% confidence intervals
-- A single green line that corresponds to the population slope value (there should be a unique green line in each plot)
+- A single vertical blue line that corresponds to the population slope value (there should be a unique blue line in each plot)

 Once you can verify these “simpler” asks, dress your plot up.
 Use colors that speak to you.
 Use themes that speak to you.
 Make this plot yours!